Netflix/metaflow-docs/docs/metaflow/visualizing-results/easy-custom-reports-with-card-components.md

 - **`Image` ** - an image, constructed from bytes.
 - **`Artifact` ** - pretty-print any Python object.

+The API reference documents [the card components in detail](/api/cards#card-components).

 The following example demonstrates all the components in action:

 ```python